Jakob Ackeret: Research

 Ackeret was an expert on gas turbines and was known for his research on propellers and on high-speed propulsion problems.

 When he was at ETH Zurich, he actively participated in the solution of practical engineering problems, such as the design of variable-pitch propellers for ships and airplanes.
 His most important invention was the gas turbine with a closed circuit.
 He made the invention together with C. Keller.

 Ackeret also contributed significantly to research in supersonic aerodynamics.
 He led the initial work on calculating the lift and drag on a supersonic airfoil and he proposed the designation of the "Mach number" for multiples of the speed of sound.
-On a conference in Rome in 1935 Ackeret presented a design for a supersonic wind tunnel.
+On the 5th Volta Conference in Rome in 1935 Ackeret was planning to talk about supersonic lift, but because of "sensitive developments" for the Luftwaffe Adolf Busemann arranged their topics to be swapped (his paper about swept wings, which seemed an academic curiosity back then, later became seminal) and presented a design for a supersonic wind tunnel.

 Ackeret was awarded the Ludwig-Prandtl-Ring from the Deutsche Gesellschaft für Luft- und Raumfahrt (German Society for Aeronautics and Astronautics) for "outstanding contribution in the field of aerospace engineering" in 1965.

 In 1976, he was elected foreign associate member of the American National Academy of Engineering for his "contributions to the understanding of high-speed and supersonic fluid mechanics, leading to significant improvements to the science of flight".